Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The calculation on scalar-field parameters for the HUST-20 torsion-pendulum experiment

 The schematic drawing of the experimental setup (HUST-20) is shown in Fig.1 of Ref. \cite{PhysRevLett.124.051301}.
-The main experimental parameters are list in Table. \ref{tab:hust20}, more detailed information can be found in Ref. \cite{PhysRevLett.124.051301}.
+The main experimental parameters are listed in Table. \ref{tab:hust20}, more detailed information can be found in Ref. \cite{PhysRevLett.124.051301}.
 The 8$\omega_{d}$ measured torque at 210, 230, 295, and 1095 $\mu$m can be split into four data subsets, (a), (b), (c), and (d).
 For these four subsets, the mean values of the quadrature component and in-phase component are: (a) (-0.6,0.5)$\times10^{-17}$ Nm, (b) (-0.8,-0.6)$\times10^{-17}$ Nm, (c) (0.2,-0.5)$\times10^{-17}$ Nm, (d) (-0.6,-0.8)$\times10^{-17}$ Nm.
-Using the experimental parameters, the dark matter torques are obtained by the numerical integration
+Using the experimental parameters, {the torques induced by the scalar fields} are obtained by the numerical integration

 where $\varphi_{n}$ is the rotation angle, and the integration is performed for all the parts of pendulum system.
 To calculate this torque, we calculate the integral function in the pendulum coordinate system.
 The different coordinate systems and the corresponding transformation matrix are similar to those in the Appendix.\ref{appe1}.
-For a rotation angle $\varphi_{n}$, the dark matter torque at $8\omega_{s}$ mainly comes from the component of sine
+For a rotation angle $\varphi_{n}$, the {scalar field} torque at $8\omega_{s}$ mainly comes from the component of sine

 where $\varphi_{n}=2\pi n/N$, $n=0,1,2...N-1$, and the component of cosine is given by a substitution from $\sin(8\varphi_{n})$ to $\cos(8\varphi_{n})$.
 Thus, the likelihood function is used to set constraints on the coupling coefficients.
-Assuming the parameter $\alpha_{W}=1$, for the experiment at separation 210 $\mu$m, Fig.\ref{fig:isl} shows the calculated dark matter torques as a function of the field mass $m_{\phi}$.
+Assuming the parameter $\alpha_{W}=1$, for the experiment at separation 210 $\mu$m, Fig.\ref{fig:isl} shows the calculated {scalar-field} torques as a function of the field mass $m_{\phi}$.